Focal Segmental Glomerulosclerosis Patient Baseline Characteristics in the Sparsentan Phase 3 DUPLEX Study

 Summary

-The sparsentan Phase 3 DUPLEX trial is the largest interventional focal segmental glomerulosclerosis (FSGS) trial to date1*
+The sparsentan Phase 3 DUPLEX trial was the largest interventional focal segmental glomerulosclerosis (FSGS) trial to date1*

 Background